valdisdot/Skeleton/README.md

 ``````

 2. class `ControlButton` obviously is used as a control button and reduce some boilerplate.
 It accepts button logical
-   name (key), `data.controller.DataController` and either **label for JButton** or **JButton itself**.
+   name (key), `data.controller.DataController` and either **title for JButton** or **JButton itself**.
-3. class `Frame` *extends JFrame* and represents a frame with a menu bar.
+3. class `FrameWithMenuBar` *extends JFrame* and represents a frame with a menu bar.
 Each JPanel from 'menuItems' map will be
    parsed as a menu item.
-This type of frame will be created if frame building policy `ApplicationMold.FramesGrouping`
-   equals `MENU("menu")`.
+4. class `FrameWithSidebar` *extends JFrame* and represents a frame with a sidebar.
+It uses another class from the package - `SidebarPanel`.
-4. class `JComponentDecorator<<C extends JComponent>` is a supplier of C, where C extends JComponent.
+5. class `JComponentDecorator<<C extends JComponent>` is a supplier of C, where C extends JComponent.
 It is a util
    class, the builder for decorate JElements with colors, size and font and is used for parsing.

 ##### package **`ui.gui.tool`**

-The package contains util-classes for monad operations with GUI like reversing color or calculating darkness of a color.
+The package contains util-classes for point operations with GUI like reversing color or calculating darkness of a color.

+*List of methods of class `Colors`:*

+- `boolean isDark(int hexColor)` evaluates darkness.
+- `Color reverse(Color elementColor)` simple simple reversing.
+- `List<Color> analogousColors(Color elementColor)` returns a list of two closest color.
+- `List<Color> getTriadicColors(Color elementColor)` returns a list of two colors from triadic triangle.

 ##### package **`ui.gui.parser`**

-The package contains the parsing interface `MoldParser<P extends JPanel>`, its default
-implementation `DefaultMoldParser` and package with logic for parsing 'gui molds' from json `parser.json`.
+The package contains the parsing interface `MoldParser<P extends JPanel>`, its default implementation `DefaultMoldParser` and package with logic for parsing 'gui molds' from json `parser.json`.

-1. interface `MoldParser<P extends JPanel>`
+1. interface `MoldParser<P extends JPanel> implements Function<FrameMold, P>`

 The interface is a contract for parsers.
 An implementation must contain three methods:

-- `void parse(FrameMold frame)` for parsing a single FrameMold into type `P extends JPanel`, init data source and control logic.
+- `P apply(FrameMold frame)` for parsing a single FrameMold into type `P extends JPanel`, init data source and control logic.
 - `DataCellGroup<String> getDataCellGroups()` for controlling the data.
 - `Map<String, Consumer<ActionListener>> getButtonsActionListenerConsumers()` for binging action with control button by
   its name (key).